tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-asoc/usage.md

 # HCL AppScan on Cloud (ASoC) - Usage

-To use the HCL AppScan on Cloud plugin (ASoC), the plugin must be loaded, and an instance is created before you can configure the plugin integration.
+To use the HCL AppScan on Cloud plug-in (ASoC), the plug-in must be loaded, and an instance is created before you can configure the plug-in integration.
 You can define configuration properties either in the user interface or in a JSON file of a value stream.

 ## Integration type
-The ASoC plugin supports endpoint integration and a scheduled event integration.
+The ASoC plug-in supports endpoint integration and a scheduled event integration.

 ### Endpoint Integration
-You can use the ASoC plugin’s endpoint integration to sync or import the scan data into UrbanCode Velocity’s application vulnerabilities metrics by triggering the API endpoint with GET or POST request.
+You can use the ASoC plug-in’s endpoint integration to sync or import the scan data into UrbanCode Velocity’s application vulnerabilities metrics by triggering the API endpoint with GET or POST request.

 The endpoint integration is listed in the following table.